Have you been looking to open a bank account but have no money to get started? There are some ways to bank with no deposit required.

 Many “free” online accounts have at least some fees, but if you’re a responsible account holder, you can usually avoid them.
 For example, if you overdraw your account and leave a negative balance for months, you will likely get penalized for that.

-In other cases, it’s important to choose an account that fits your life: how often you plan to use the account, whether you plan to write a lot of checks and things like that.
+In other cases, it’s important to choose an account that fits your life: how often you plan to use the account and whether you plan to write a lot of checks.
 For example, an online bank with no minimum deposit may limit the number of free ATM transactions you can make each month.

 - Ally Bank